AustinTSchaffer/DailyProgrammer/CodeWars/5kyu-EsolangInterpreter2SmallF---Interpreter/README.md

 string in the same format that it was passed in.
 For example, if the tape in your interpreter ends up being `[1, 1, 1, 1, 1]` then return the string `"11111"`.

+## Solution

+I had a 2 hour bug with this program because I did not read the exit conditions carefully.
+Make sure that you're detail-oriented folks.
+I read some of the instructions to mean that any modifications of the tape pointer (`>` and `<` operations) should be safe and should not cause the program to crash due to off-tape accesses.
+Instead, that signifies that the program should exit.

+Overall, I'm happy with the solution.
+It's easy to add new commands, like a safe move left and right commands, or a global invert command.
+Personally, I don't see why non-language characters should be allowed in the code.
+That feels dangerous.
+I would have liked to be tasked with a SF Syntax checker as part of this challenge as well.

+I'm really happy with the pre-calculated jump addresses.
+It feels like the interpreter performs some rudimentary compilation actions, making the execution slightly more advanced than pure interpretation.
+I feel that the performance impact of precalculating the jump addresses would be inefficient on programs that have a lot of unused jumps, but would be more efficient on programs that just a lot.

+The upload to CodeWars only accepts one file with no module declarations, but I've split this project into separate files.